 - Keep your smartphone in a safe place to protect it from loss or theft.

 - Set strong passwords and reset them frequently.
-Microsoft provides a good guide to building strong passwords as well as a password strength checker.
 Using a Strong Password Generator like the one provided by pctools.com will most definitely provide you with a password that will help keep your information and communications private.

 - Keep general return information in your device.
 If lost, it will have a better chance of being returned to you.